The Best Sour Candy, Ranked from Tart to OMG

 Sour Skittles

 You can trust that when Skittles promise sour, they’re bringing sour.
-“My mouth is already watering,” Santi said when he put one of these puppies in his mouth.
-“It’s super sour, makes you pucker…gives you that bite, has that texture—it’s everything you want.”
-Sporked staff writer Jordan Myrick, who fondly remembers eating these with her cool, older next door neighbor, suggests putting the candy directly on your tongue to get the most of the stabby sour sensation.
+As one taster put it: “It’s super sour, makes you pucker…gives you that bite, has that texture—it’s everything you want.”
+Jordan, who fondly remembers eating these with her cool, older next door neighbor, suggests putting the candy directly on your tongue to get the most of the stabby sour sensation.
 Skittles also sells a sour gummy that’s plenty good but doesn’t have the same face-slapping sourness or that classic Skittles crunch we love.
+This was the best sour candy we tried in two taste tests. —Gwynedd Stuart

 Rating: